xyven1/neovim-config/README.md

 # Install Steps

-First clone this repo into ~/.config/ with the a command like the following:
+1. First clone this repo into ~/.config/ with the a command like the following:

-`git clone https://github.com/Xyven1/neovim-config.git ~/.config/nvim`
+  - `git clone https://github.com/Xyven1/neovim-config.git ~/.config/nvim`

-Use the nvim install script in nvim/scripts to install nvim
+2. Use the nvim install script in `~/.config/nvim/scripts/nvim.sh` to install nvim

-Install the dependencies listed below
+3. Install the dependencies listed below

-run the command `nvim`, and then :PackerSync
+3. Run the command `nvim`, and then `:PackerSync`

-Restart nvim, and everything should work
+4. Restart nvim, and everything should work

 # External Dependencies
 - rust-analyzer                 (use scripts/rust-analyzer.sh)